 - The next time something upsets you, try to control your emotions.
 Focus on the choices that you have in handling the situation.
-When emotions are more easily digestible, decisions are more logical in real-time.
+When emotions are more easily digestible, it can be easier to make clear decisions in real time.

 5 Useful Delayed Gratification Worksheets

 The Avoidance Plan Worksheet can help you plan avoidance strategies.